 For a full list of safety factors and possible side effects read the patient information leaflet.

 Zyban® tablets are available on prescription only from your GP or smoking specialist.
-They are designed to support you in giving up smoking by reducing your cravings to smoke.

 Always read the patient information leaflet that comes with the medicine for the full safety guidelines and side effects.

-- Find out more about NHS Stop Smoking Services
+- Find out more about NHS Stop Smoking Services.

 - Call the Asthma UK Helpline on 0300 222 5800 and speak to one of our asthma nurse specialists to find out more about the benefits of giving up smoking for your asthma.

-Last updated September 2018
+Last updated March 2020

-Next review due September 2021
+Next review due March 2023